Listed Building Consent

 Share This UK Property Article:

-Obtaining listed buildings consent can be tricky and full of special conditions.
-Photo © Jeff Buck (cc-by-sa/2.0)
+Obtaining listed building consent can be tricky and full of special conditions.
+Photo © David Anstiss (cc-by-sa/2.0)

 Obtaining Listed Buildings Consent